Adventures in Asian Art

 yokubou

 The first character of this word means desire, longing, hunger, covetousness, greed, passion, desire, craving, or wish.
-The second character means to hope for, ambition, to desire, to aspire, to expect, to gaze (into the distance) or to look for something.
+The second character means to hope for, ambition, desire, aspire, expect, gaze (into the distance), or look for something.

 Desire / Wish / Aspiration